 *If the sauce gets too thick, thin it out with a little water.

-Serve the braciole with the mushroom tomato sauce and grain or pasta of your choice.
+Serve the beef braciole with the mushroom tomato sauce and grain or pasta of your choice.